Wesleyan-Soft-Robots-Lab/Capacitive-Sensing-Sleeve/README.md

 Our sensors are simple, cheap, easy to create, elastic tubes stuffed with a conductive material and knitted into whatever shape is required.
 The result is a squishy, tactile patch that behaves like a capacitor and is ideal for pacifying hard surfaces and edges.

 The patches are the main focal point of this research project.
-If you are looking to expand or improve, this is a great area to explore, experiment, and break things ;)
+If you are looking to expand or improve, this is a great area to explore, experiment, and break things

 #### Learn how to create your own patch [here](doc/creating-capacitive-patch.md)
+#### Learn how to knit your own shield [here](doc/knit-shield.md)
 ### Arduino MEGA 2560
 <img src="doc/images/hardware/arduino-mega.jpg" alt="arduino-mega-2560" width="500px"/>